jonlpersson/ed-latimore/site/_posts/2022-07-03-10-ways-for-any-man-to-look-taller.md

 After 10 weeks of basic training and 16 weeks of advanced individual training, I got measured at my first Army Physical Fitness Test (APFT) and I had grown—at age 29—over an inch and a half to be almost 6’2”.

 It’s not that I actually experienced cell division that would cause me to increase my height.
-Rather, after 26 weeks of standing at attention and parade rest in formations that were inspected daily, I improved my posture—and I didn’t even think that I had bad posture\!
+Rather, after 26 weeks of standing at attention and parade rest in formations that were inspected daily, I improved my posture—and I didn’t even think that I had bad posture!

 I strongly recommend you start training to improve your posture.